Machado (footballer, born 1996)

-Luiz Filipe da Rosa Machado (born 20 January 1996), commonly known as Filipe Machado or simply Machado, is a Brazilian professional footballer who plays as a defensive midfielder and centre midfielder for Cruzeiro.
+Luiz Filipe da Rosa Machado (born 20 January 1996), commonly known as Filipe Machado or simply Machado, is a Brazilian professional footballer who plays as a defensive midfielder and centre midfielder for Coritiba.

 Club career

 Born in Santa Maria, Brazil, Machado joined the Grêmio's Academy at the age of 19 in 2015.
 He made his league debut on 28 May 2017 against Sport Recife, starting as a defensive midfielder in a 4–3 away loss, playing full 90 minutes.